Prime153/Solar-System-Website/README.md

 # Solar System
 ##### This is my first project in React.
 This is one page scroll website using React Router hash links.
 I added smooth scroll library for cleaner surfing.
 In calculator page, you can calculate how many kW you need for your monthly energy consumption.
 AOS library was used for scroll animations.

-###  By going to subpages, you may notice some page flickering, it's beacause of scroll to top function.
+###  They may occur some problems with safari browser, it's caused by React Router hash links
 [![Solar System](https://i.ibb.co/Lk4Ft5Q/solar-system.jpg "Solar System")](https://prime153.github.io/Solar-System-Website/ "Solar System")

 ## Used technologies: